Layr-Labs/eigenlayer-middleware/docs/BLSSignatureChecker.md

 }
 ```

-Traverses histories in the `RegistryCoordinator`, `IndexRegistry`, `StakeRegistry`, and `BLSApkRegistry` to retrieve information on one or more quorums' operator sets and nonsigning operators at a given `referenceBlockNumber`.
+Traverses histories in the `RegistryCoordinator`, `IndexRegistry`, `StakeRegistry`, and `BLSApkRegistry` to retrieve information on one or more quorums' Operator sets and nonsigning Operators at a given `referenceBlockNumber`.

 The return values are all "indices," because of the linear historical state each registry keeps.
 Offchain code calls this method to compute indices into historical state, which later is leveraged for cheap lookups in `BLSSignatureChecker.checkSignatures` (rather than traversing over the history during an onchain operation).